jo3-l/blog/content/posts/bitap.md

 [^1]: I should note that I'm referring to the _exact_ string-matching algorithm here. "bitap algorithm" can also mean a variant that supports fuzzy matching in terms of Levenshtein distance, which is cool but not the subject of this post.

-To show that the algorithm is as simple conceptually as claimed, let me derive it incrementally from the naive algorithm.
+To show that the algorithm is as simple conceptually as claimed, let me try to derive it incrementally starting from the most naive string matching algorithm.

 ## Deriving bitap